sydni/auth-workshop/README.md

 ## Step one: Get the Client ID

-We'll be being implementing a Google log-in feature into a React component using a node-modeule.
+We'll be being implementing a Google log-in feature as React component using a node-modeule.
 But so before we start, we need to go create a Google Developers Console project and client ID.

 _Instructions gathered from (https://developers.google.com/identity/sign-in/web/devconsole-project) and (https://developers.google.com/identity/sign-in/web/sign-in)._